nivetha-nagaratnam/mongoose-project-two/README.md

 ## **Getting Started**

-Click here to visit the Our Little Secret App.
+Click here to visit Our Little Secret App.
 Hope you enjoy it! https://makeup-products-app.herokuapp.com/ Click here to see how I used a Trello Board to track my progress. https://trello.com/b/vAe8cxbN/project-2

 ## **Next Steps**